 As mentioned above, the program includes an accurate box design tool with the ability to model the response of both vented and sealed systems.
 This add-in includes a unique and proprietary impedance modeler that will accurately model the impedance of the woofer in the box used and allow you to use this impedance curve in the crossover design section if desired.
 In addition, an active crossover section is included that contains high and low pass slopes up to eighth order, five band parametric equalizer (for each section), Linkwitz Transform, and level and delay adjustments.
 This section can be used with the box model to design subwoofers using active EQ and filters.

-Changed the Z-offset convention to be negative if the acoustic center is "behind" the zero plane, as in the case of the woofer's acoustic center being behind the tweeter.
-(Note: All .csp or saved project files earlier than version 7 will be automatically be changed to the negative of the stored value when imported.
-Version 7 files will not be changed but will remain exactly as saved.)
+Note that the Z-offset convention is negative if the acoustic center is "behind" the zero plane, as in the case of the woofer's acoustic center being behind the tweeter

-Added special buttons to compress all calculations or to re-expand the calculations, if desired.
+There are special buttons to compress all calculations or to re-expand the calculations, if desired.
 (Note: when saving the file, it will compress the calculation automatically.
-If you wish to continue working in the same project you must click the "Expand" button to restore the program.)
+If you wish to continue working in the same project, you must click the "Expand" button to restore the program.)

-Added a button to unprotect the main page of the file for better chart management.
+There is a button to unprotect the main page of the file for better chart management.
 This was a tough decision to make because when the page is unprotected it is possible to inadvertently make other changes that would break or alter the program's function.
 Because of this nearly all other function buttons will reset the protection automatically.
-However, while unprotected you can select a chart, view the value for a given point, and even change the scale, line weight, or line color, etc. (Note: The end-user is responsible for all changes made to the program while the main page is unprotected.)
+However, while unprotected you can select a chart, view the value for a given point, and even change the scale, line weight, or line color, etc. With this feature you have the ability to highly customize your presentation of the data as you see fit.
+(Note: The end-user is responsible for all changes made to the program while the main page is unprotected.)